Final Battle 2007

 Final Battle 2007 was the 6th Final Battle major professional wrestling event produced by Ring of Honor (ROH).
-It took place on December 30, 2007 from the Manhattan Center in New York City.
+It occurred on December 30, 2007, from the Manhattan Center in New York City.

-It was the fifth annual event in the Final Battle chronology, with the first taking place in 2002.
+It was the fifth annual event in the Final Battle chronology, with the first in 2002.

 Background

-Final Battle featured nine professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
+Final Battle featured nine professional wrestling matches involving wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers were portrayed as either villains or heroes in the scripted events that built tension and culminated in a wrestling match.

-One of the show’s two main events was to feature Nigel McGuinness defending the ROH World Championship in a Four Way Fray against Bryan Danielson, Chris Hero and Takeshi Morishima.
-However, the night before McGuinness was severely injured in his defense against Austin Aries.
-During the match, Aries dove from the ring, smashing Nigel's face on the edge of the guard rail, resulting in a concussion, a broken nose and a gash about his eye that need 15 stitches.
+One of the show's two main events featured Nigel McGuinness defending the ROH World Championship in a Four Way Fray against Bryan Danielson, Chris Hero and Takeshi Morishima.
+However, the night before, McGuinness was severely injured in his defense against Austin Aries.
+During the match, Aries dove from the ring, smashing Nigel's face on the edge of the guard rail, resulting in a concussion, a broken nose and a gash about his eye that needed 15 stitches.
 As a result, Aries was added to the Four Way Fray, with the winner getting a shot at the ROH World Championship at the Sixth Anniversary Show.